sycy600/rslib/README.rst

 Features
 ========

-* polynomial addition, subtraction, multiplication, division and modulo operation
+* polynomial evaluation, addition, subtraction, multiplication, division and modulo operation

 How to build
 ============